-Internal Power Supply Fault - the PT controller turned off because the voltage from the auxiliary power supply in the controller has dropped to a low level.
-This can be caused by a load from the power circuit on the PT NETWORK or STACK port.
-This happens if an accessory cable that is plugged into the PT controller has shorted, or an accessory-that should be powered externally-is plugged into the PT and is attempting to be powered from one of the ports on the PT controller.
+Internal Power Supply Fault - The PT controller turned off because the voltage from the auxiliary power supply in the controller has dropped to a low level.
+This can be caused if: a) the unit is in an area that is below normal operating temperature, or b) if there is a load on the PT NETWORK or STACK port.
+Note: This can happen if an accessory cable that is plugged into the PT controller has shorted, or an accessory-that should be powered externally-is plugged into the PT and is attempting to be powered from one of the ports on the PT controller.

-Remedy: Remove any cable plugged into the NETWORK (or STACK) port and also check these two ports for debris; then, clear the fault by pressing the RESET pushbutton for one second.
-If the fault continues-after removing all cables, checking the ports for cleanliness, and pressing the RESET button- then the controller will require service.
+Remedy: a) Ensure the unit is in an area that is within the normal operating temperature, or b) Remove any cable plugged into the NETWORK (or STACK) port and also check these two ports for debris; then, clear the fault by pressing the RESET pushbutton for one second.
+If the fault continues-after removing all cables, checking the ports for cleanliness, and pressing the RESET button-then the controller will require service.

-High PV Input Fault - the PT controller turned off and stopped producing power to the batteries because a very high PV voltage (>187 VDC) has been detected on the PV input terminals (i.e., PV+ to PV-).
+High PV Input Fault - The PT controller turned off and stopped producing power to the batteries because a very high PV voltage (>187 VDC) has been detected on the PV input terminals (i.e., PV+ to PV-).
 This is usually caused during cold weather if the PV array voltage is sized too high or too close to the maximum PT input operating voltage.
 To prevent this fault and to keep the controller running, size the PV array to ensure the PV input stays below 188 volts under any weather condition.
 Note: The PT operating range is VBat+5 VDC to 187 VDC.
 Some installers will size the array on purpose so that the Voc on a colder day may rise above 187 VDC, but never above the absolute max voltage (200 VDC + battery voltage or 240 VDC-whichever is lower).
-Most of the time if the battery needs to be charged and there is no other issue with the PT controller, the PT controller will MPPT and not let the voltage rise to the high turn off voltage level (e.g. > 187 VDC).
+Most of the time if the battery needs to be charged and there is no other issue with the PT controller, the PT controller will MPPT and not let the voltage rise to the high turn off voltage level (e.g. >187 VDC).